suwubham/LeetCode/README.md

 ## Disclaimer

-- **Honor Code**: While this repository provides solutions to problems, it's essential to understand that LeetCode is a platform for learning and practicing coding skills.
+- While this repository provides solutions to problems, it's essential to understand that LeetCode is a platform for learning and practicing coding skills.
 It's recommended to try solving the problems on your own before referring to external solutions.

 ## Contact